Sweet potato bread pudding is reminiscent of the classic Thanksgiving side dish – sweet potato casserole. You’ll love the marshmallow topping!

 - 1 cup packed brown sugar

-- Scrub sweet potatoes clean and prick holes all over with a fork.
-Wrap in paper towel and cook in microwave on high for 5-10 minutes or until soft.
+- Scrub sweet potatoes and prick holes all over with a fork.
+Wrap in paper towel and cook in microwave on high for 5 to 10 minutes or until soft.
 Cool slightly.
 Scoop out flesh and mash or puree.
+You should have 1 ½ cups mashed sweet potato.
 Let cool almost completely.
+You can do this ahead.

 - Put cubed bread in prepared pan and pour sweet potato mixture over bread.
-Press down slightly so that all the bread is touching sweet potato mixture.
+Press down slightly so that the bread is immersed in the sweet potato mixture.

-- Bake for 40-50 minutes, or until the bread pudding is set (stick a knife in the center and look for liquid — if there is still liquid, continue baking.
+- Bake for 40 to 50 minutes, or until the bread pudding is set (stick a knife in the center and look for liquid — if there is still liquid, continue baking.
 Internal temperature should reach 165°F).

-- Take the dish out of the oven and sprinkle mini marshmallows over the top — an even layer if possible.
+- Take the dish out of the oven and sprinkle mini marshmallows over the top in an even layer.
 Place pan under the broiler for about 1 minute (WATCH CAREFULLY!), until the marshmallows puff up and brown.

-- Allow to cool about 15 minutes before serving.
-If there is any leftover, store in fridge.
+- Allow to cool about 15 minutes before cutting into squares and serving.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.